mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/version-policy/index.md

 ## Supported DKP Versions

-Kaptain 2.0.0 runs on DKP 2.1.2 and newer and can be installed as a workspace catalog application.
+You can deploy Kaptain 2.0.0 on DKP 2.1.2 and later versions as a DKP workspace catalog application.

 ## Experimental Status